Graphic footage shows suspect in Moscow concert attack ‘being force-fed own ear’

 Russian authorities say at least 137 people were killed in the Moscow attack and close to another 200 were injured.
 It constitutes the deadliest attack claimed by Isis in Europe – and the worst such attack in Russia for two decades.

-On Monday, Emmanuel Macron said that the Isis branch behind the attack, known as Khorasan Province (Isis-K) had previously attempted attacks on France, as he agreed with the US assessment that Isis-K were behind the act of terror.
+On Monday, French president Emmanuel Macron said that the Isis branch behind the attack, known as Khorasan Province (Isis-K), had previously attempted attacks on France, as he agreed with the US assessment that Isis-K was behind the act of terror.
+Isis-K frequently criticises Russian president Vladimir Putin in its propaganda.

-“The information available to us ... as well as to our main partners, indicates indeed that it was an entity of the Islamic State [Isis] which instigated this attack,” Mr Macron said during a visit to French Guiana, agreeing with the US intelligence assessment that it was a regional branch of Isis, known as Khorasan Province (Isis-K) behind the attack.
-“This specific group...had over the past months attempted attacks on our soil,” he said.
+“The information available to us ... as well as to our main partners, indicates indeed that it was an entity of the Islamic State [Isis] which instigated this attack,” Mr Macron said during a visit to French Guiana.
+“This specific group ... had over the past months attempted attacks on our soil,” he said.

-French prime minister Gabriel Attal later said these foiled attacks included a plot on the city of Strasbourg, in eastern France.
-“The claim of responsibility for the [Moscow] attack by a branch of Islamic State [Isis] that planned attacks in European countries including France prompted us to increase the Vigipirate [security threat assessmment] to its highest level,” Mr Attal said, speaking from a Paris train station, referencing the rising of the terror threat level on Sunday night.
+French prime minister Gabriel Attal later said these foiled attacks had included a plot involving the city of Strasbourg in eastern France.
+“The claim of responsibility for the [Moscow] attack by a branch of Islamic State that planned attacks in European countries including France prompted us to increase the Vigipirate [security threat assessment] to its highest level,” Mr Attal said, speaking from a Paris railway station about the decision to raise the terror threat level on Sunday night.
 “We will deploy exceptional means everywhere on [French] territory,” he added.

 On Monday, Italy’s interior ministry said it was also stepping up police activity.
 “In anticipation of the upcoming Easter holidays, an intensification of surveillance and control activities by the police has been agreed,” a statement said, adding that special attention would be given to “all sensitive targets”.

-Russian MPs have called on those found guilty of the attack to face capital punishment.
-Dmitry Medvedev, a Putin ally who served a term as Russia's president and who has become increasingly strident since Russia sent its troops into Ukraine two years ago, discussed the detained suspects on his Telegram channel on Monday.
+Russian MPs have called on those found guilty of the attack in Moscow to face capital punishment.
+Dmitry Medvedev, an ally of Mr Putin who served a term as Russia’s president from 2008 to 2012 and has become increasingly strident since Russia sent its troops into Ukraine two years ago, discussed the detained suspects on his Telegram channel on Monday.

-"Do they have to be killed?" he asked.
-"They have to be.
-And will be."
+“They have been caught.
+Kudos to all who were chasing them.
+Should they be killed?
+They should.
+And it will happen,” he wrote.

+“But it is more important to kill everyone involved.
+Everyone.
+Those who paid, those who sympathised, those who helped.
+Kill them all.”

 Russia has had a moratorium on capital punishment since the 1990s, but it remains on the statute book.
-No executions have been carried out since 1996, when President Boris Yeltsin issued a decree establishing the moratorium, which was explicitly confirmed by the Constitutional Court in 1999.
-Russia's penal code currently allows for the death penalty for five offences: murder, genocide, and attempted murder of either a judge, police officer or state official.
+No executions have been carried out since 1996, when the president at the time, Boris Yeltsin, issued a decree establishing the moratorium, which was explicitly confirmed by the Constitutional Court in 1999.
+Russia’s penal code currently allows for the death penalty for five offences: murder, genocide, and attempted murder of either a judge, police officer or state official.

-"Now many people are asking questions about the death penalty.
-This topic, of course, will be deeply, professionally, meaningfully studied," Vladimir Vasilyev, parliamentary leader of the United Russia faction in the lower house of parliament, was quoted by the state news agency TASS media as saying on Saturday.
+“Now many people are asking questions about the death penalty.
+This topic, of course, will be deeply, professionally, meaningfully studied,” Vladimir Vasilyev, parliamentary leader of the United Russia faction in the lower house of parliament, was quoted by Tass media as saying on Saturday.

 However, Mr Peskov told reporters that the Kremlin is “not taking part in this discussion at the moment”.

+Ukraine has denied any role in the attack.
+Its president, Volodymyr Zelensky, has accused Mr Putin of seeking to divert blame for the attack by mentioning Ukraine, which is defending itself against an invasion by Russian forces that Mr Putin launched in February 2022.

+Mr Peskov said in his news conference on Monday that it was inappropriate to comment on the Isis claim until an investigation had been completed.
+Later in the day, Mr Putin called the attack an act of terrorism “committed by radical Islamists”.
+But he again tried to pin some of the blame on Kyiv.

-The White House also dismissed the suggestion of a link to Ukraine.
-"There was no linkage to Ukraine. ...
-This is just more Kremlin propaganda," White House spokesman John Kirby
+The White House strongly dismissed the suggestion of a link to Ukraine.
+“There was no linkage to Ukraine.
+This is just more Kremlin propaganda,” said White House spokesperson John Kirby.

 “We have offered to increase cooperation with the Russian [intelligence] services and our partners in the region, so that the culprits can be found as quickly as possible and so that we continue to fight effectively against these groups which are targeting several countries,” Mr Macron said.

 Mr Peskov said Russia’s security services had not accepted any help from the West.
-“No, our security services are working on their own, no assistance is currently on the table,” he said
+“No, our security services are working on their own; no assistance is currently on the table,” he said.
+Eleven people have been detained in connection to the attack so far, according to Russian officials.

-According to counterterrorism researcher Lucas Webber, Isis has been "focused on outreach efforts to Central Asia since the mid-2010s, finding success in recruitment, fundraising, and violent incitement".
-He added that Isis-K has been the terror group’s "most internationally-minded branch" and has created Uzbek, Tajik, and Russian-language media wings to build support.
-He added that there had been Isis-K linked plots foiled in Kyrgyzstan, Germany, Austria, and Sweden since last year.
+Counterterrorism researcher Lucas Webber said that Isis had been “focused on outreach efforts to central Asia since the mid-2010s, finding success in recruitment, fundraising, and violent incitement”.
+He added that Isis-K had been the terror group’s “most internationally minded branch”, and that it had created Uzbek, Tajik, and Russian-language media wings to build support.
+He added that Isis-K-linked plots had been foiled in Kyrgyzstan, Germany, Austria, and Sweden since last year.

 Join our commenting forum